Skip to navigation Skip to content

 • do not select the EOY review activity on the Future Activity List (FAL) screen

-• go to the Claim Details (EICD) screen
+• go to the EIC Claim Details (EICD) screen and update the following fields:

-• code Event date: with date they became an unapproved applicant
+Event Date: use the date they became an unapproved applicant

 • send any overpayment for investigation